junior-devleague/GNU-Linux-and-Python/src/morea/2_Intro_to_Command_Line/reading-paths.md

 # Paths

-UNIX operating systems follow a hierarchical directory structure.
+UNIX operating systems are a classification of multitasking, multiuser OSes _that follow a hierarchical directory structure_.
 Before I launch into an explanation of how the UNIX file system works, remember that in UNIX, **everything is a file**.
 Everything.
 Even outputs, commands, and devices are files.

 ## File Systems